 Can you sue your employer for age discrimination?

 The ADEA makes it illegal to discriminate against people 40 or older, so if you fall into this category and believe that you’ve been the victim of ageism at work, you may have a case for suing.
 However, you should understand that it’s becoming increasingly difficult to win an age discrimination suit, especially as these complaints have become more frequent in the past few years.
 If you take your employee to court and end up losing, the effects could be costly — other employers in your industry may be reluctant to hire you, for example.

 That doesn’t mean you shouldn’t do it, especially if the effects of ageism have negatively impacted you and your career.
 Just make sure you do your due diligence.
 Review your specific state laws regarding ageism and meet with an employment attorney.
-She can evaluate your case (and whether she believes you have a good one) and make a suggestion on how to proceed.
+They can evaluate your case (and whether they believes you have a good one) and make a suggestion on how to proceed.

 This article reflects the views of the author and not necessarily those of Fairygodboss.

 Laura Berlinsky-Schine is a freelance writer and editor based in Brooklyn with her demigod/lab mix Hercules.
 She specializes in education, technology and career development.
 She also writes satire and humor, which has appeared in Slackjaw, Points in Case, Little Old Lady Comedy, Jane Austen’s Wastebasket, and Funny-ish.
 View her work and get in touch at: www.lauraberlinskyschine.com.